+How do automatic cat doors work?
 Let’s start saying that an automatic cat door is a small gate in a door, wall or window with a selective locking mechanism that allows the cat to enter the house and stop any other animal from trying to access the home.
+Automatic or electronic cat doors require the cat to wear a key to activate the system to unlock the door, allowing the cat to push the door with its head or nose and enter the house.
+Automatic cat doors need to be programmed by registering the code of the cat’s tag or microchip in its memory.
+Depending on the technology this key could be an ID code, a color code if IR or ultrasonic signal.

-Pet Doors vs Automatic Cat Doors
+Traditional Cat Doors vs Automatic Cat Doors

-Unlike automatic cat doors, the traditional pet door simply consists in a moving “flap” that has to be pushed by the cat to get in without any locking mechanism.
+Unlike automatic cat doors, the traditional cat door simply consists in a moving “flap” that has to be pushed by the cat to get in without any locking mechanism.
 The concept is that any animal bigger than a cat won’t be able to access the house.
 However, other small animals, such as raccoons, other cats, etc. can get into the house.
+Today, most cat doors are electronically operated with different locking mechanisms and technologies.

-Automatic vs Fully Automatic cat doors
+Interactive Automatic vs Fully Automatic Cat Doors

 Fully Automatic: It’s the motorized cat door that looks similar to a human door in its shape.
 This type of cat door opens by sliding up vertically, powered by a motor.
 The pet does not need to do anything other than stand up facing the door and activate the mechanism with a collar for the door to slide upward open.

-Benefits of Automatic cat Doors
+Pros and Cons of Automatic Cat Doors

-One of the best benefits of automatic cat doors is that cats can get in and out as they please without the need of somebody opening the door each time.
-This benefit becomes crucial when cat owners are not home during the day.
+PROS: One of the best benefits of automatic cat doors is that cats can get in and out as they please without the need of somebody opening the door each time.
+This provides cats a sense of freedom that they really appreciate and makes them happier.
+The cat access to the outside becomes crucial when their humans are not home.
+Also, pet doors allow cats to get back in the house if bad weather occurs.

 Type of Locking Settings